Renmusxd/Sudoku/README.md

 Status:

-Currently, the solver will complete easy problems which rely on the first two principles of Sudoku solving:
+Currently, the solver will complete problems which rely on the first two principles of Sudoku solving:

 One possibility: A box can only be one value since all other values are used in its row, column and region